-Generally, CBT is used as a short-term therapy and is normally focused on helping patients to deal with a very specific problem.
-During treatment, the therapist educates the patient how to identify and change destructive or disturbing thought patterns that have a negative influence on behavior.
+CBT is most commonly used as a short-term support therapy normally focused on helping patients to deal with a very specific problem.
+During treatment, the therapist educates the patient how to identify and change destructive or disturbing thought patterns that have a negative influence on behaviour.

-Cognitive behavior therapy has become increasingly popular in recent years with both mental health consumers and treatment professionals.
 Because CBT is usually a short-term treatment option, it is often more affordable than some other therapeutic options.
-CBT is also empirically supported and has been shown to effectively help patients overcome a wide variety of maladaptive behaviors.
+CBT is also empirically supported and has been shown to effectively help patients overcome a wide variety of maladaptive behaviours.